Wyze Cam Pan Review

 - Two-way audio

-For under $40, this seems incredible!
+For under $40, this seems like a really good deal.
 I’m excited to take the camera out of the box and see what’s in store.

 First Impressions